Upon successful completion of this degree, students should have acquired and enhanced their knowledge and

 - The Management School invites guest speakers from industry to talk to students about latest trends and to apply theory to practice.
 Students also get the opportunity to work on consulting type projects preparing them for employment.

 - The School is an active participant in international exchange programmes and has excellent relationships with local, national and international organisations.
-An optional placement year is available between Stages 2 and 3.
-The School is currently working to develop this into a compulsory placement year.
+A mandatory placement year is available between Stages 2 and 3.

 Internationally Renowned Experts